broeker/jumpsuit/src/pages/index.md

         the exploding world of the Headless CMS.
 full_image2: /img/chuck2.jpg
 footnotes: >-
-  \[^1]: Please know that every word written on this website is written in the spirit of goodness, and in acknowledgment of the absurd. <a href="#1">^</a>
+  [^1]: Please know that every word written on this website is written in the spirit of goodness, and in acknowledgment of the absurd. <a href="#1">^</a>

-  \[^2]: This website focuses on Gatsby and React, because I think they are best.
+  [^2]: This website focuses on Gatsby and React, because I think they are best.
   But if you love Vue I'd encourage to explore Gridsome.
-I am unaware of any Angular equivalents.
+I am unaware of any Angular equivalents.<a href="#2">^</a>
 ---